top of page

 MISCONCEPTION #1

-"Natural" and "organic" sweeteners are the same
+"Natural" and "organic" sweeteners mean the same thing.

 TRUTH